 - Comfortable Seat: A padded and reclining seat is a must-have feature for an All-terrain stroller.
 Jolt and jarring from a rough turf may lead to an impact on the baby’s head and spine.
 Many All-terrains have a sling-style seat to keep the baby from bumping against the back.

-- Padded Harness: A five-point, padded harness system that has a fastening option from both shoulder, hips, and between the legs is ideal for the safety and security of an all-terrain stroller.
-Your baby will be rolling on tricky surfaces, safety security is a big issue here.
+- Padded Harness: Your baby will be rolling on tricky surfaces, and safety and security are big issues here.
+A five-point, padded harness system that has a fastening option from both shoulders, hips, and between the legs is ideal for the safety and security of an all-terrain stroller.

 - Extendable Canopy: These made-for-adventure strollers are ready to go on terrains without many glitches.
 You will be tempted to take your baby to different surfaces (beach or grassy) for a long period since your baby will feel comfortable in it.
 A fully extendable canopy is a necessary feature to keep your baby from the sun’s harm.
 A baby may take a nap under the shade.

 - Car Seat Compatibility: We have mentioned before that this type of stroller is not for infants less than six months old.
 But for your convenience, some of them are car seat compatible so that you can cling your car seat to it.
 You may need to buy a car seat adapter compatible with your all-terrain.

 - Add-on Features: These strollers are big in size since this type of stroller must be durable enough to handle trickier surfaces.
 Thus, most of these strollers are equipped with a parent console, cup holder, child tray, organizers, and other necessary features that will be useful when you are beyond the urban landscape!